-Gibson (1997)explains that individual work performance is influenced by individual components, organization. and psychological variables.
+Gibson (1997)explains that performance individual work influenced by individual components, organization, and psychological variables.
 In this case, psychological variables referred to include perceptions, attitudes, personality, learning, work satisfaction, and motivation.
 Individual variables are competences possessed by teachers, including personal and social competences.
-Paying attention to the personal and social skills that a counselor must possess demonstrates that a counselor needs develop to selfknowledge, confidence, and successful communication as an individual.
+Paying attention to the personal and social skills that a counselor must possess demonstrates that a counselor needs develop to knowledge, confidence, and successful communication as an individual.

 Self-knowledge implies that a counselor is aware of themself.
 The counselor must understand what is being done, why it is being done, and the counselee's issues.
-Counselors with selfawareness demonstrate that they are aware of their responsibilities, needs, flaws, and strengths to do their duties effectively.
+Counselors with self-awareness demonstrate that they are aware of their responsibilities, needs, flaws, and strengths to do their duties effectively.

 Confidence is defined in this section as trust in oneself (selfconfidence) and trust in others (students).
 Self-confidence is faith in one's own abilities and judgment for accomplishing tasks and selecting an effective approach in life.
-Self-confidence also refers to a person's belief in their ability to cope with increasingly difficult an environment and their ability to trust their decisions or thoughts.
-A counselor who is confident in him/herself will be capable of fulfilling his/her responsibilities independently.
+Self-confidence also refers to a person's belief in their ability to cope increasingly with an difficult environment and their ability to trust their decisions or thoughts.
+A counselor who is confident in him/herself will be capable fulfilling his/her responsibilities independently.